lukewhrit/scarecrow/readme.md

 Scarecrow is a simple static site generator.

 The entire idea behind Scarecrow is that it **stays out of your way**.
-Often static site generators are just far too complex, including plethoras of features and folders that you really don't need.
+Often static site generators are just far too complex, including a plethora of features and folders that you really don't need.

 **Abilities and Features:**